hsandt/cpp-platform-adventure/README.md

 However, premake will make it easier to support Windows and OSX in a later version.

+## Third-party libraries

+* PPK_ASSERT for assertions.
+Note that it's not used as a separate library, rather built together with project sources (as it only contains 1 header and 1 source)
+* fmt for string formatting (outside assertions)
+* SFML for Window, Graphics, Audio and Input management
+* yaml-cpp for YAML parsing

 ## How to build

 ### Required compiler toolchain